 Annular Safety Valves

 In many applications, particularly involving gas lifts, we shall require to install a safety valve on the annulus side.
-In addition, there may be a need for them in platform wells with high volumes of gas in the annulus.
+In addition, there may be a need for them in platform wells (Platform Rig) with high volumes of gas in the annulus.
 We usually set ASVs hydraulically.
 In addition, we position them below the tubing retrievable subsurface safety valve.
 You may find that they are similar to TRSVs.
 Because, They are both control lines operated, fail closed, and pump through.
 They incorporate a packer with an annulus bypass.
 This packer design should be applicable for setting in the uncemented casing.

 Valve Type/Closure Mechanism Selection